Giannis Antetokounmpo: Back-to-back MVP and DPOY award (2018–2020)

 During the season postponement that lasted from early March to the end of July, due to the COVID-19 pandemic, Antetokounmpo claimed to not have a basketball hoop to practice with.
 He later clarified that he did have access to a gym and basketball hoop, explaining his earlier comments as a means to "get a little bit ahead of the competition."
 Antetokounmpo and the Bucks resumed their campaign against the Boston Celtics on July 31, where Antetokounmpo led the Bucks to victory with 36 points and 15 rebounds.
 Although the Bucks finished the seeding games with a 3–5 record, they set the best record in the NBA for the second consecutive year, finishing with a 56–17 record.
 On August 12, Antetokounmpo was suspended for one game without pay for headbutting Moritz Wagner during a game against the Washington Wizards.
-Antetokounmpo finished the season with an all-time record for single-season NBA Player Efficiency Rating (PER) with 31.9, as per Basketball Reference, having surpassed the previous record held by Wilt Chamberlain of 31.82.
 During the playoffs, the Bucks advanced to the second round but lost 4–1 to the Miami Heat.
 In Game 2, the Heat's Jimmy Butler was fouled while shooting by Antetokounmpo as time expired, leading to Butler's game-winning walk-off free throws.
 Antetokounmpo missed most of Game 4 after re-injuring his right ankle which he twisted in Game 3.
 Milwaukee won the game, but Antetokounmpo was also out for Game 5, when the Bucks were eliminated.

 On September 18, 2020, Antetokounmpo won his second consecutive Most Valuable Player award.
 In doing so, he joined Hakeem Olajuwon and Michael Jordan as the only players to win MVP and NBA Defensive Player of the Year awards in the same season.